shader-slang/slang/docs/building.md

 % git submodule update --init
 ```

-The submodule update step is required to pull in dependencies used for testing infrastructure as well as the `glslang` compiler that we currently use for generating SPIR-V.
+The submodule update step is required to pull in dependencies used for testing
+infrastructure as well as the `glslang` compiler that we currently use for
+generating SPIR-V.

+## LLVM Support

+There are several options for getting llvm-support:

+- Use a prebuilt binary slang-llvm library: `-DSLANG_SLANG_LLVM_FLAVOR=FETCH_BINARY`,
+  this is the default
+    - You can set `SLANG_SLANG_LLVM_BINARY_URL` to point to a local
+      `libslang-llvm.so/slang-llvm.dll` or set it to a URL of an zip/archive
+      containing such a file
+- Use a system supplied LLVM: `-DSLANG_SLANG_LLVM_FLAVOR=USE_SYSTEM_LLVM`, you
+  must have llvm-13.0 and a matching libclang installed.
+- Have the Slang build system build LLVM: `-DSLANG_SLANG_LLVM_FLAVOR=BUILD_LLVM`,
+  this will build a LLVM binaries at configure time and use that.
+This is only
+  intended to be used as part of the process of generating the portable binary
+  slang-llvm library.
+This always builds a `Release` LLVM, so is unsuitable to
+  use when building a `Debug` `slang-llvm` on Windows as the runtime libraries
+  are incompatible
+- Do not enable LLVM support: `-DSLANG_SLANG_LLVM_FLAVOR=DISABLE`

+# Building Slang with Premake

+The following instruction are deprecated, and Premake support will eventually be removed.

 ## Windows Using Visual Studio